wcm-io/wcm-io-tooling/public_site/src/site/markdown/privacy.md

 The data processing controller on this website is:

-pro!vision GmbH
-Wilmersdorfer Str.
-50/51
-D - 10627 Berlin, Germany

-Phone: +49 (30) 818 828-50
-E-mail: info@pro-vision.de
+diva-e Digital Value Excellence GmbH<br>
+Ella-Barowsky-Straße 44<br>
+10829 Berlin

+Telephone +49 30 3464918 20<br>
+Fax +49 30 3464918 29<br>
+E-Mail: info@diva-e.com

 The controller is the natural person or legal entity that single-handedly or jointly with others makes decisions as to the purposes of and resources for the processing of personal data (e.g. names, e-mail addresses, etc.).

 #### Designation of a data protection officer as mandated by law

-We have appointed a data protection officer for our company.
+We have appointed a data protection officer for our company:

-Thomas Noll
-c/o Fa.
-DataSecurITy UG
-haftungsbeschränkt
-Kirchstrasse 42
-89180 Berghülen

-Phone: 07344-924849-0
-E-mail: datenschutz@datasecurity-ug.de
+Bugl & Kollegen GmbH

+Alexander Bugl<br>
+Sedanstr.
+7<br>
+93055 Regensburg

+Tel. +49 941-630 49 789<br>
+kontakt@buglundkollegen.de

 #### Revocation of your consent to the processing of data